 - Always make time to take up a leisure activity or exercise;

 - Take care of your emotional and physical needs;

-When we do things for ourselves, it encourages confidence, promotes self-awareness and self-esteem, all of which we need in our lives.
-We will also learn all there is to know about us, what we like and what we dislike, how we feel about certain things and how we perceive other people and situations.
+When we do anything for ourselves, we encourage confidence, promote self-awareness and self-esteem, all of which we need in our lives.
+We also learn all there is to know about us, like what our likes and dislikes are, how we feel about certain things and how we perceive other people and situations.

-Having had experience on both sides of the coin, I know which side I would rather be on… the side that allows me to life my life for me.
+Having had experience on both sides of the coin, I know which side I would rather be on.
+The side that allows me to be me and live my life for me.